tritb166/Arma-Settings-Performance-Guide/README.md

 # Arma Settings Performance Guide
-Badly optimized missions will cause low fps no matter what you do My settings and I have no issue with fps ever, and it looks much better than minimum settings, while having almost the same fps as minimum settings
+*Badly optimized missions will cause bad performance no matter what you do*

+My settings and I have no issue with fps ever, and it looks much better than minimum settings, while having almost the same fps as minimum settings

-For reference; my PC specs: i5 12600KF, RX 570 8GB (Old $100 gpu) RTX 3070 ($300), 32GB DDR4 3600 Mhz CL18, Arma on Crucial P5 Plus 1TB SSD, Mods on 2 TB HDD, Gigabyte M27Q 1440p 170 hz monitor
+For reference, my PC specs; i5 12600KF, RX 570 8GB (Old $100 gpu) RTX 3070 ($300), 32GB DDR4 3600 Mhz CL18, Arma on Crucial P5 Plus 1TB SSD, Mods on 2 TB HDD, Gigabyte M27Q 1440p 170 hz monitor

 ## Game Settings
 <details>